Skip to main content

 Deep-Dive Questions

-ApoB compares favorably to LDL cholesterol in real-world risk prediction because some patients have normal LDL but elevated ApoB particle counts, especially those with metabolic dysfunction.
+ApoB compares favorably to LDL cholesterol in real-world risk prediction because some patients have normal LDL but elevated ApoB particle counts, particularly those with metabolic dysfunction.
 Tracking ApoB catches risk that LDL alone misses.

 Coronary CTA (Cleerly) changes cardiovascular management by revealing actual plaque type and burden rather than estimating risk from labs alone.
-The data often shifts decisions about statin intensity, blood pressure targets, and aspirin use.
+The data often moves decisions about statin intensity, blood pressure targets, and aspirin use.

 Insulin resistance accelerates every other Horseman by increasing inflammation, vascular dysfunction, abnormal lipid particle production, cancer-promoting growth signals, and brain glucose dysregulation.
 Stabilizing insulin sensitivity reduces risk across the board.